Agriculture in Senegal: Agricultural policies

-Senegal's agricultural policies are historically characterized by the following key features: The government agricultural support system is mainly based on cash crops that have reliable markets.
-Agricultural research has significantly contributed in maintaining productivity despite irregular rainfall and poor soils.
-Liberalization of the market of agricultural produce in early 1990 has improved the efficiency of the cereal market.
+Senegal's agricultural policies are historically characterized by the following key features: The government's agricultural support system is mainly based on cash crops that have reliable markets.
+Agricultural research has significantly contributed to maintaining productivity despite irregular rainfall and poor soils.
+Liberalization of the market of agricultural produce in the early 1990s has improved the efficiency of the cereal market.

 The impact of the liberalization has been limited because peanuts still dominate the market; integrated extension, input distribution, credit, and marketing support systems contribute in boosting productivity, especially cash crops and government promoted new crops; yet, support to farmers is costly and inefficient, particularly because the government responds more to political pressure than to economically motivated schemes; literacy programs are not devoted due attention in rural areas, and this limits the efficiency of extension and farm-level adoption of technologies, and therefore farmers capacity to respond to market dynamics.